 Option 3: Intelligent Timing

 Intelligent Timing allows you to deliver a campaign to each user at a different time.
 Braze calculates each individual’s time based on when that user typically engages with your app and its notifications.
-You can optionally specify that intelligent timing campaigns send only during a certain portion of the day - for instance, if you are notifying users of a promotion that ends at midnight, you may want your messages to send by 10 pm at the latest.
-Read our page on Intelligent Timing for more details on how this feature works.
+You can optionally specify that Intelligent Timing campaigns send only during a certain portion of the day - for instance, if you are notifying users of a promotion that ends at midnight, you may want your messages to send by 10 pm at the latest.

 Intelligent Timing campaigns work best for one-off and recurring messages where there is some flexibility regarding delivery time - for instance, they aren’t well suited for breaking news or timed announcements.